 Monro (MNRO)

-Monro faces an uphill battle.
+Monro keeps us up at night.
 Not only are its sales cratering but also its low returns on capital suggest it struggles to generate profits.― StockStory Analyst Team

 1. News